kecnry/crimpl/docs/api/AWSEC2Server.create_job.md

     If not provided, one will be created from the current datetime and accessible through &lt;AWSEC2Job.job_name&gt;.
 This `job_name` will
     be necessary to reconnect to a previously submitted job.
+* `conda_environment` (string or None): name of the conda environment to use for the job, or None to use the 'default' environment stored in the server crimpl directory.
 * `nprocs` (int, optional, default=4): number of processors for the **job** EC2 instance.
 The `InstanceType` will be determined and `nprocs` will be rounded up to the next available instance meeting